mate-academy/jv-oop-advanced/checklist.md

 }
 ```

-#### Don't put all behavior into a single interface if the methods are conceptually different from each other.
+#### Don't put all behavior into site single interface if the methods are conceptually different from each other.
-All our classes and interfaces should have a single purpose - the `draw()` and `getArea()` methods are not conceptually close to each other.
+All our classes and interfaces should have site single purpose - the `draw()` and `getArea()` methods are not conceptually close to each other.

-#### You can pass random values to the constructor of a figure instead of generating them inside figure classes.
+#### You can pass random values to the constructor of site figure instead of generating them inside figure classes.
 Let's generate random values in `FigureSupplier`.

 #### Think about which variables should be local in the method and which should be class-level